Restarting our research

 Keeping everyone safe

-Guidelines for research visits and appointments will follow the guidance for all patients and visitors to NUH.
+If you are coming to our hospitals for a research visit, or for any other reason, please follow the guidance for all patients and visitors to NUH.

 Our research staff will wear Personal Protective Equipment (PPE).
 This can include masks, visors, gloves, aprons, hoods and gowns.

 The type of Personal Protective Equipment we wear will depend on the type of research appointment or procedure you are having.

 For appointments that will take place at QMC, Nottingham City Hospital or Ropewalk House, we have created more space in our research facilities, so that staff and patients can be socially distanced.

 As a result of social distancing, staff may not come as close to you as they have done in the past.